Singularity (video game)

-Singularity is a 2010 first-person shooter survival horror video game developed by Raven Software and published by Activision and released for Windows, PlayStation 3 and Xbox 360.
-It is built on Epic Games' Unreal Engine 3.
+Singularity is a 2010 first-person shooter video game developed by Raven Software and published by Activision and released for Windows, PlayStation 3 and Xbox 360.
+It is built on the Unreal Engine 3 from Epic Games.

 Gameplay

 Singularity is a first-person shooter with horror elements.
 A main gameplay device is an artifact known as the Time Manipulation Device (TMD).
 The TMD is powered by an E-99 core, and can manipulate time.
-The TMD can move an object backwards or forwards in time, attract something and hold it indefinitely, or send a pulse of energy that can stun or kill enemies.
-The TMD can only affect living beings or objects that have been in contact with E-99.
-Some living beings, like the Spetsnaz troops who are covered in heavy armor designed to repel E-99, are immune as well.
+The TMD can move an object backwards or forwards in time, attract objects and hold them indefinitely, however it only affects living beings or objects that have been in contact with E-99.
+It is used often to solve puzzles such as aging and de-aging boxes to open gates and in combat by creating energy pulses that can stun or kill enemies.

+While the story is mostly linear without any choices that affect the narrative, the ending leaves the player with a choice that just affects the ending cutscene.

-The TMD can be used in conjunction with special power stations scattered across the island that greatly amplify its power, allowing it to affect objects much larger than it can normally control such as collapsed bridges or shipwrecks.
+The TMD can be used in conjunction with special power stations scattered across the island that greatly amplify its power, allowing it to affect objects much larger than it can normally control such as collapsed bridges or shipwrecks, although this ability is only used during cutscenes.